Volunteer Commitment Overview

 • Having a second volunteer provides you with some delightful company for the duration of your shift.

-• Should a volunteer have an emergency situation and be unable to find a replacement, there will still be at least one adult on site — but because of the above, volunteers should strive to find emergency replacements whenever possible.
+• Should a volunteer have an emergency situation and be unable to find a replacement, there will still be at least one adult on site.

 Who can serve as an Onsite Volunteer?